How Advance Sales can Reduce Profits: When to Buy, When to Sell, and What Price to Charge

-Our central results involve a function called the Lambert function $W[a],$ (also called the omega function or product logarithm).
-The Lambert function is actually a set of functions, namely the branches of the inverse relation of the function $ze^z$.
-In other words, if $a=ze^z,$ then $W[a]=z.$ Because the function $ze^z$ is not injective, $W[a]$ is multivalued (except at 0).
-Note that the relation is defined only for $a \geq -e^{-1}$, and is double-valued on $(-1/e, 0)$.
-The additional constraint that $W[a]\geq -1$ defines a single-valued function, which is presented in Figure~\ref{F10}).
+Consider next the equilibrium $(\l_1, \l_2)$ in each of the four regions.
+It turns out that these values involve the {\it Lambert function} $W[a],$ (also called the omega function or product logarithm).
+The Lambert function is the inverse of the function $ze^z$.
+Namely, if $a=ze^z,$ then $W[a]=z.$ Because $ze^z$ is not injective, we add the restriction that $W[a]\geq -1,$ (without this restriction, $W$ would be multivalued).
+Note that $W[a]$ is defined only for $a \geq -e^{-1}.$ The Lambert function is presented in Figure~\ref{F10}.